navapbc/template-infra/docs/infra/set-up-networks.md

 If you have multiple applications and want your applications in separate networks within the same AWS account, you may want to give the networks differentiating names (e.g. "foo-dev", "foo-prod", "bar-dev", "bar-prod", instead of just "dev", "prod").

 Skip the `domain_config` config for now.
-This is optionally configured later when [setting up custom domains](./set-up-custom-domains.md).
+These settings are optionally configured later when [setting up custom domains](./set-up-custom-domains.md) and when [setting up HTTPS](./https-support.md).

 ### 2. Set up each network